-- 4.1 The minutes of the meeting of 3 June 1993 were adopted with the following amendments: - 4.1.1 Item 4.2.2 was deleted, and the subsequent numbering was amended accordingly; - 4.1.2 Item 5.2.3 to read "After discussion it was agreed not to accept the proposal in its entirety, but to proceed with the debate and discussion on the General Constitutional Principles"; - 4.1.3 Item 5.2.9.1, the third asterisk under the heading "The following reservations were noted", refers.
+- 4.1 The minutes of the meeting of 3 June 1993 were adopted with the following amendments: - 4.1.1 Item 4.2.2 was deleted, and the subsequent numbering was amended accordingly; - 4.1.2 Item 5.2.3 to read "After discussion it was agreed not to accept the proposal in its entirety, but to proceed with the debate and discussion on the General Constitutional Principles"; - 4.1.3 Item 5.2.9.1, the third asterisk under the heading "The following reservations under noted", refers.
 The asterisk is deleted and the words "It was noted that the KP opposed the principle as it stands, but would consider the redrafted principle.
-Furthermore, the KP stated that the Form of State should be agreed upon before general Constitutional Principles are decided upon." should be a separate paragraph; - 4.1.4 Item 5.5.3 refers.
-The last sentence should read: "Part of the discussion focused on the election date". - 4.1.5 Item 5.5.7, paragraph 4 refers.
-The addition of a further sentence at the end of the paragraph to read "The AVU challenged the decision of the Chairperson to declare sufficient consensus." - 4.2 Matters arising from the minutes of 3 June 1993: - 4.2.1 Item 5.2.9.12 refers: The Planning Committee referred participants to the First Supplementary Report on Constitutional Principles from the Constitutional Issues Technical Committee where this matter is addressed. - 4.2.2 Item 5.4.4 refers: It was agreed that the composition of the Technical Committee remain as is. - 4.2.3 Item 5.6 refers.
+Furthermore, the KP stated that the Form of State should be agreed upon before general Constitutional Principles are decided upon." should be a separate paragraph; - 4.1.4 Item 5.5.7, paragraph 4 refers.
+The addition of a further sentence at the end of the paragraph to read "The AVU challenged the decision of the Chairperson to declare sufficient consensus." - 4.1.5 Item 5.5.3 refers.
+The last sentence should read: "Part of the discussion focused on the election date". - 4.2 Matters arising from the minutes of 3 June 1993: - 4.2.1 Item 5.2.9.12 refers: The Planning Committee referred participants to the First Supplementary Report on Constitutional Principles from the Constitutional Issues Technical Committee where this matter is addressed. - 4.2.2 Item 5.4.4 refers: It was agreed that the composition of the Technical Committee remain as is. - 4.2.3 Item 5.6 refers.
 After discussion of matters with regard to this item, it was noted that as the resolution provided an opportunity to revisit the item of the election date today, the Planning Committee investigate the concerns expressed in this regard. - 4.2.4 It was agreed that the Election Date be dealt with immediately after the afternoon tea break.